zhuhao-nju/facescape/README.md

 ### ChangeLog
+* **2023/10/20** <br>
+Benchmark data and results have been updated to be consistent with the experiments in the latest journal version paper.
 * **2022/9/9** <br>
 One section is added to introduce open-source projects that use FaceScape data or models, and will be continuously updated.
 * **2022/7/26** <br>